mjtsai1974/DevBlog/_posts/2018-07-08-bayesian-ml-net-intro.md

 >
 ><font color="DeepSkyBlue">[1]</font>
 ><font color="OrangeRed">Conditional independence axioms</font>
->[Bayesian network tutorial, Mark L Krieg, p.3](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.124.2195&rep=rep1&type=pdf) brief describes the axiomatic basics for the conditional independence, which is in turn from the paper by Pearl, 1988.
+>[A tutorial on Bayesian belief networks, Mark L Krieg, p.3](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.124.2195&rep=rep1&type=pdf) briefly describes the axiomatic basics for the conditional independence, which is in turn from the paper by Pearl, 1988.
 >
 >Let $X$,$Y$,$Z$ denote any 3 distinct subsets of variables in the universe, called $U$.
 We define $I(X,Y,Z)_p$ to represent the <font color="Red">conditional independence of $X$ from $Y$, given $Z$</font> in the probabilistic model $p$.
 >$\;\;I(X,Y,Z)_p$, iff $P(x\vert z,y)$=$P(x\vert z)$ and $P(y)>0$.